 This policy sets out our approach to remuneration for all colleagues.
 Its objective is to make sure we can attract, motivate and retain the people we need for each phase of our growth, while making sure we remain compliant with all regulatory requirements that apply to us.
-The Remuneration Committee reviews the Policy annually with the last review in November 2022.
+The Remuneration Policy was recommended by the Group RemCo to the MBHG and MBL Boards for approval, that approval was obtained on 30 November 2023.

-The Board appoints a Remuneration Committee (RemCo), which is made up of four independent, non-executive directors to make sure there's independent judgement on remuneration matters.
+The Boards delegate authority to the Group Remuneration Committee (RemCo), which is made up of four independent, non-executive directors to make sure there's independent judgement on remuneration matters.
 RemCo's Terms of Reference set out the committee's duties, which we review annually.